Melbourne Mustangs

 The Melbourne Mustangs (formally Mustangs IHC) is an Australian semi-professional ice hockey team from Melbourne, Victoria.
 Formed in 2010, the Mustangs have been a member of the Australian Ice Hockey League (AIHL) since 2011.
 The Mustangs are based at the O'Brien Icehouse in the Docklands district of Melbourne.
-The Mustangs are one time Goodall Cup and H Newman Reid Trophy winners.
+The Mustangs are two time Goodall Cup and one time H Newman Reid Trophy winners.

 History

 Pre AIHL

 The Melbourne Mustangs was founded in 2010 as the Mustangs Ice Hockey Club (Mustangs IHC).
 The club looked to join the Australian Ice Hockey League in 2011.
-In preparation, foundation club president, John Belic, held a number of try-out sessions and organised a number of exhibition matches for the Mustangs during the 2010 AIHL season.
-In May, The Mustangs finalised their first ever roster and selected Shane Hardy to captain the team for the six planned exhibition matches around Australia.
+In preparation foundation club president John Belic held a number of try-out sessions and organised a number of exhibition matches for the Mustangs during the 2010 AIHL season.
+In May, the Mustangs finalised their first ever roster and selected Shane Hardy to captain the team for the six planned exhibition matches around Australia.

 The first match occurred on 5 June 2010 at the Melbourne Icehouse against the visiting Western Thunder.
-Michael McDowell scored the first ever Mustangs goal in any match, with a blistering top-shelfer from the point to give the Orange and Black a 1–0 lead in the first period.
+Michael McDowell scored the first ever Mustangs goal in any match, with a blistering top-shelfer from the point for a 1–0 lead in the first period.
 The match was high scoring, the Thunder led 3–6 at the halfway point but the match ended 7–6 in favour of the Mustangs to give the club their first ever victory.

 In the second match on 13 June, the Mustangs proved too good for the young Victorian Tange representative team, defeating them 9–0.

 The Mustangs third match at the Icehouse was an international exhibition against Canada's Kelowna.
-The Orange and Black iced 12 players over two lines.
+The Mustangs iced 12 players over two lines.
 Kelowna brought with them 28 players.
 Unsurprisingly the Mustangs registered their first defeat with Kelowna beating them 7–4 after taking an early 4–0 lead.

 The Mustangs then travelled to the Gold Coast to take on their first AIHL opposition, the Gold Coast Blue Tongues at Iceland ice Rink.
 In another high scoring affair, the Mustangs defeated the Gold Coast Blue Tongues 9–6.
 The result provided team management belief in the team's abilities to compete at the highest level in the AIHL.
 In the second match of the day the Mustangs overcame local side, Gold Coast Grizzlys, 16–2.

 Following the conclusion of the 2010 season, The Mustangs applied for and were granted an AIHL licence to join the league in 2011.
 The AIHL imposed a condition of entry on the Mustangs that prevented them from incorporating 'Melbourne' into their name.
 The purpose of this condition was to protect the existing Melbourne Ice brand.